Ousted Myanmar lawmakers eye ICC probe, more deaths reported after protests

 In Geneva, United Nations human rights experts denounced forced evictions, arbitrary detentions and the killings of pro-democracy protesters.
 They said foreign governments should consider pursuing those responsible for crimes against humanity.

-A junta spokesman has said the security forces have used force only when necessary.
+A junta spokesman has said security forces have used force only when necessary.

+Police in Yangon were forcing people to clear protesters' barricades on Friday, residents said, while demonstrators were out in the second city of Mandalay, the central towns of Aungban and Myingyan and the eastern town of Myawaddy, posts on social media showed.

+Police fired tear gas in Aungban and there was also a confrontation in Myawaddy but no reports of any casualties.

-Hundreds have fled Myanmar's towns and cities since the coup and are sheltering in areas controlled by ethnic militias on the Thai border, an official from one group said.
+Hundreds have fled towns and cities since the coup and are sheltering in areas controlled by ethnic minority militias on the Thai border, an official from one group said.

 INDONESIA ARMY CHIEF CONCERNED